Thnks fr th Mmrs: Music video

 The music video opens with Patrick Stump and Pete Wentz talking before filming it.
-Patrick asks Pete if he is sure about something; Pete replies, "Patrick, the guy's a visionary."
+Stump asks Wentz if he is sure about something; Wentz replies, "Patrick, the guy's a visionary."
 The song then starts up, and suddenly, a chimpanzee yells "Cut!" and calls the band a "joke", complaining that he should have hired Panic! at the Disco.
 The chimpanzee then texts somebody on his phone, complaining that the band is "wack".
 Later, Andy Hurley is replaced by another ape, and when he tries to retrieve his drumsticks, he is thrown out of the studio.
-In one scene, Pete is shown receiving a phone call from William Beckett of fellow Decaydance band The Academy Is... (it is a cross connection between the video for The Academy Is...'s "We've Got a Big Mess on Our Hands" which shows William making this call to Pete).
+In one scene, Pete is shown receiving a phone call from William Beckett of fellow Decaydance band The Academy Is... (it is a cross connection between the video for The Academy Is...'s "We've Got a Big Mess on Our Hands" which shows Beckett making this call to Wentz).
 Other scenes show the band playing the song on a brightly lit stage with the letters "FOB" in the background, and the band's different communications with the chimpanzees.
-At one point during filming, Pete sits on a bed and attempts to kiss his character's love interest (played by Kim Kardashian), only to have the chimpanzee stop him and show him the correct way to kiss her.
-Unhappy with the chimpanzee's demands, Pete tries to leave, before Kardashian stops him and the couple kiss, prompting Pete to stay.
-In the final scene, Pete breaks the choreography.
-As the chimpanzee angrily complains about his behavior and calls him a "prima donna" (a reference to Fall Out Boy's earlier single, "This Ain't a Scene, It's an Arms Race") and begins caressing Kim, Pete smashes his bass guitar into the "B" from the "FOB" lights on the back wall, then leaves the stage.
+At one point during filming, Wentz sits on a bed and attempts to kiss his character's love interest (played by Kim Kardashian), only to have the chimpanzee stop him and show him the correct way to kiss her.
+Unhappy with the chimpanzee's demands, Wentz tries to leave, before Kardashian stops him and the couple kiss, prompting Wentz to stay.
+In the final scene, Wentz breaks the choreography.
+As the chimpanzee angrily complains about his behavior and calls him a "prima donna" (a reference to Fall Out Boy's earlier single, "This Ain't a Scene, It's an Arms Race") and begins caressing Kardashian, Wentz smashes his bass guitar into the "B" from the "FOB" lights on the back wall, then leaves the stage.
 The "B" falls off leaving "FO".
 The video was directed by Alan Ferguson.

 The "FOB" lights on the back wall of the video can be seen floating on the water in the music video for Fall Out Boy's "What a Catch, Donnie".

-In 2018 Fall Out Boy released a music video for "Bishops Knife Trick", the tenth track off their 2018 album Mania, which heavily parodies "Thnks fr th Mmrs".
+In 2018, Fall Out Boy released a music video for "Bishops Knife Trick", the tenth track off their 2018 album Mania, which heavily parodies "Thnks fr th Mmrs".